mbeddr/mbeddr.core/code/languages/com.mbeddr.mpsutil/solutions/com.mbeddr.mpsutil.asynccell/README.md

 As example, see `com.mbeddr.mpsutil.asynccell.sandbox`.

+# Errors

+If the query callback raises an exception, the exception will be logged to stdout, the value will be set to `ERR` and the cell will stop calling it (until the next editor update).

 # State
 It contains automated tests and a sandbox for manual tests.
 So far, only used in Security Analyst.